SephDB/brainfuck-string-literal/README.md

 It is best to compile this with optimizations enabled on -O2 or -O3, because the compilers don't optimize much template-heavy code on lower levels.

-Each .cpp is a separate compilation unit for a different esolang(currently brainfuck and partial befudge)
+Each .cpp is a separate compilation unit for a different esolang(currently brainfuck and partial befunge).
+Befunge support is partial in that the program rewriting instructions(g and p) are not supported because of the fact this parser is compile-time only.